nithya-kumar/CSC510_F17_Project/DEPLOYMENT.md

 	![5]()

 6. When the user was absent the previous day.
 	For this module, The user was off yesterday so the other two scrum question answers are set to absent when only this question is asked - "What will you do today?"
+	**Note** - There should be a space after colon but no space before as given below.

 	        Input: